-GOALS FOR 2020-2023
+GOALS FOR 2024-2027

-In the next three years, the Pennsylvania Office of Rural Health will continuously assess current and emerging initiatives to meet the evolving needs of rural health care delivery systems and residents as health care transforms to provide high quality care, achieve population health priorities, and reduce health care expenditures.
-Our efforts will focus on the following six key goals and strategies.
+The Pennsylvania Office of Rural Health will continuously assess current and emerging initiatives to meet the evolving needs of rural health care delivery systems and residents as health care transforms to provide high quality care, achieve population health priorities, and reduce health care expenditures.
+The following key goals and strategies will guide these efforts.